API-Labels/etiketo/spec.md

-# The Etiketo API Label Format Specification
+# Etiketo API Label Format Specification

 This is the *Etiketo API Label Format specification* for representing sets of API labels in a JSON-based representation.
 An Etiketo document contains labels for one API.
 Labels are either *values* or *links*.
 Value labels are either strings or sets of strings.
 Link labels are either URIs or sets of URIs.
 Both value and link labels can use either registered or extension types.